What is Jira? A comprehensive guide for 2026

 Jira offers specialized products like Jira Software for agile development, Jira Work Management for business teams (marketing, HR), and Jira Service Management for IT and customer support.
 This allows various teams to efficiently manage their specific projects, tasks, and requests.

 Yes, the Atlassian Marketplace provides thousands of third-party apps and integrations to connect Jira with other tools you use.
-For advanced support automation, dedicated AI platforms like eesel AI can integrate directly to enhance functionality without complex setup.
+For advanced support automation, dedicated AI platforms like eesel AI can integrate directly to enhance functionality within your existing Jira environment.

-Jira offers a Free plan for very small teams (up to 10 users), making it accessible for startups or small projects to get started.
-However, its full power and advanced features, along with more scalable user capacities, are often better utilized by growing businesses and large enterprises that opt for paid plans.
+Jira offers a Free plan for small teams (up to 10 users), making it accessible for startups to get started with professional project management.
+Its full power and advanced features are designed to scale seamlessly as businesses grow into large enterprises.